 May we invite other Episcopal clergy, or clergy from other denominations or religious traditions, to participate in the service?

-Generally, yes, but please talk to the Rev. Watkins about this before you begin planning the wedding.
+Generally, yes, but please talk to the Rev. Ramona about this before you begin planning the wedding.
 If they are coming from another state there is some paperwork involved.

 May we have a unity candle?